 Companies should aim to get their ballots out far enough in advance so that good research can be done.
-At present, companies commonly release their ballots two to three weeks before the annual general meeting and schedule those meetings at the same time as the entire national market.
+That is far from the case today.
+Indeed, "for 88% of shareholder votes, [lending] investors are unable to find out what questions they will be voting on in time to decide whether they wish to vote on them."18,h Companies commonly release their ballots two to three weeks before the annual general meeting and schedule those meetings at the same time as the entire national market.
 It's untenable to protest that the research is poor when time restraints have not allowed it to be thorough.
 As one asset owner executive observed, "if you file a resolution, that means that you failed in your engagements."
 Engaging more effectively can create value for companies and investors directly and also indirectly by reducing the number and raising the importance of votes on the ballot.